texfaq/texfaq.github.io/FAQ-euro.md

 Note that there is a Microsoft code page position (128), too, and that has been added to [`inputenc`](https://ctan.org/pkg/inputenc) tables for CP1252 and CP1257.
-(There's another position in CP858, which has it in place of ''dotless i'' in CP850; the standardisation of these things remains within Microsoft, so one can never tell what will come next&hellip;)
+(There's another position in CP858, which has it in place of "dotless i" in CP850; the standardisation of these things remains within Microsoft, so one can never tell what will come next&hellip;)